FOOD PROCESSOR VS. FOOD CHOPPER: WHAT’S THE DIFFERENCE?

 ELECTRIC FOOD CHOPPER

 An electric food chopper usually features a 1–5 cup bowl that’s ideal for quick chopping or small batch mixing and puréeing.
 You can use an electric vegetable chopper to chop produce for salad toppings, whip up a small batch of fresh pesto or purée ingredients for a marinade.
+Learn more about how to use an electric food chopper.

 WHAT CAN YOU USE A FOOD CHOPPER FOR?